0421 662 174 - to book equine assisted psychotherapy

 Equine Assisted Psychotherapy

-Our highly trained team treat a number of mental health disorders in children, adolescents and adults, working with individuals, families, couples or groups in the peaceful and scenic Samford Valley just 35 minutes north west of the Brisbane CBD.
+A team of highly trained and skilled therapists work with the help of our lovely horses to treat a number of mental health disorders in children, adolescents and adults, working with individuals, families, couples or groups in the peaceful and scenic Samford area just 35 minutes north west of the Brisbane CBD.

-We use the EAGALA model of Equine Assisted Psychotherapy www.EAGALA.org
+We use the EAGALA model and the ARCH model of Equine Assisted Psychotherapy www.EAGALA.org

 Equine Assisted Psychotherapy occurs on the ground without riding, but with hands-on contact with the horses.
 We believe the client has the best solution for themselves and endeavour to provide a safe and fertile space for our client to explore and find their best solution.

-In the EAGALA model we work as a team consisting of a mental health professional working with an equine specialist and of course the horses.
+The therapeutic team consists of a mental health professional working with an equine specialist and of course the horses.

 Horses have finely tuned senses such as hearing, smell and touch.
 Their senses are so acute that they can even sense the aggression of a predator lurking in the bushes.
 In a herd, horses sense each other's feelings and naturally mirror this to each other via body language.
 This helps the survival of the herd.